convancleave/taxis-to-ib-revenues/weekly_status.md

 What are the team's goals for next week?

 *[Brief description]: Our main goal for next week is to begin analyzing our data with the api.

+## Week 3

+Report for the week of 4/10/17 to 4/17/17.

+What did each project team member do this week?

+- *Conor Oliver: This week, worked on beginning data visualizations for Wednesday's presentation.
+- *Teddy Owen: This week, prepared the finance data for more regression/visualization work in tomorrow's lab, worked on a background slide for the presentation.
+- *Connor Van Cleave: Ran into connectivity issues with the API, hoping to get those resolved in the lab.
+Worked on some possible regressions to run for the presentation on Wednesday.

+Provide a rough estimate of the division of labor:

+- *Conor Oliver: 33.3%
+- *Teddy Owen: 33.3%
+- *Connor Van Cleave: 33.3%

+What are the team's goals for next week?

+*[Brief description]: Get a presentation together for Wednesday and get the python library API working